w3irDv/savemii/README.md

 ----

-## Reasons to use this over previous mod:
+## Reasons to use /ProcessMod over previous mods:

 - Fully compatible with Aroma
-- Addresses critical issues present in the previous version of the mod
+- Addresses critical issues present in previous versions of the mod
 - Includes options to move/copy profiles, very useful for finalizing `Pretendo` setups
-- Reliability checks on all backup/restore operations
+- Performs error checks on all backup and restore operations to ensure they complete successfully.
 - All operations can be performed in batches.
+- Maintained

-* WUT port added:
+- WUT port additions to the original:
   - Faster copy speeds
   - VC injects are shown
   - If VC is vWii, the user is warned to go to the vWii saves section instead
   - Demo support
   - Fixes issues present in the mod version
   - Shows useful info about the saves like its date and time of creation